neondatabase/postgresql_anonymizer/docs/dynamic_masking.md

 Principles
 ------------------------------------------------------------------------------

+* Masked roles should not be allowed to insert, update or delete data.
 * You can mask table in multiple schemas.
 * Generated columns are respected.
 * You can apply [Row Security Policies] aka `RLS` to a masked role.